DmitriiNabok/QuantumKernelSupportVectorMachine/README.md

 # Quantum Kernel Support Vector Machine

-Collection of wrappers and tools for the quantum kernel based machine learning tasks.
+The repository collects tools and simulation protocols for solving classification and regression tasks employing the Quantum Kernel based machine-learning algorithms.

-Specifically, we are dealing with the hybrid quantum/classical algorithm when the kernel matrix is estimated on a quantum computer and imported into the support vector machine (SVM) (the QSVM approach).
+Specifically, we are dealing with the hybrid quantum/classical algorithm when the kernel matrix is estimated on a quantum computer (the Quantum Kernel Estimation (QKE) algorithm) and imported into the conventional (classical) Support Vector Machine (SVM) algorithm.
 The implementation is built around the [Qiskit](https://qiskit.org/) quantum computer simulation toolkit and includes different variants of the quantum kernel setup.
 [Scikit-Learn](https://scikit-learn.org/stable/) is used as the classical backend.